HCMID/projectvalidator/tut/notes/generalizing.md

 ## Top-level overview

-The projectvalidator's main purpose is to validate a **CITE library**.
+The `projectvalidator` library's main purpose is to validate a **CITE library**.
+It can be applied to a CITE library constructed in any fashion.

 The `LibraryValidator` class should do this by:

-1. taking a Vector of  `MidValidator` implementations;  these have in common a `validate` function that returns a type-parameterized `TestResults` for a given surface identified by `Cite2Urn`.
+1. taking a Vector of  `MidValidator` implementations;  these have in common a `validate` function that returns a Vector of type-parameterized `TestResult` for a given surface identified by `Cite2Urn`.
-2. each `MidValidator` to a surface identified by `Cite2Urn`

 ### Type parameterization

 The `MidValidator` trait defines a type-parameterized `validate` method that operates on a surface identified by `Cite2Urn`.
-It returns a  `TestResults` object operating type-parameterized to the same type as the `validate` function is invoked with.
+It returns a type-parameterized `TestResult` of the same type as the `validate` function.

 Bottom-up example of track of validation:

 1.  `DseValidator` extends `MidValidator`.
-Its `validate` function is specified as working on type `DsePassage` and returns a `TestResults` object of `DsePassage` type.
+Its `validate` function is specified as working on type `DsePassage` and returns a `TestResult` object of `DsePassage` type.